ramottamado/ramottamado.github.io/_posts/2020-06-16-how-to-use-hbase-fuzzyrowfilter-in-spark.md

   - scala
 redirect_from:
   - /how-to-use-hbase-fuzzyrowfilter-in-spark/
-lastmod: '2021-06-29 09:33 +0700'
+lastmod: '2022-02-13 00:11 +0700'
 ---
-I've been picking up some skills regarding big data engineering, and in this post I want to share how to use Apache HBase **FuzzyRowFilter** in Apache Spark with Scala.<!--more--> Apache HBase is the Apache Hadoop database, a distributed, scalable, big data store.[^1] Apache Spark is a unified analytics engine for large-scale data processing.[^2]
+I've been picking up some skills regarding big data engineering, and in this post, I want to share how to use Apache HBase **FuzzyRowFilter** in Apache Spark with Scala.<!--more--> Apache HBase is the Apache Hadoop database, a distributed, scalable, big data store.[^1] Apache Spark is a unified analytics engine for large-scale data processing.[^2]

 ## Background

 Usually, the best use case of Apache HBase is when you need random, realtime read/write access to your Big Data.
 Since Apache HBase is modeled after Google's BigTable, HBase provides BigTable-like capabilities on top of Hadoop and HDFS.[^1] Apache HBase is a type of NoSQL database,[^3] and also is a type of OLTP database.
-Apache HBase saves the data in a key-value pair, and saves them based on the key (in HBase term, _row key_) lexicographically.
-This means the row key design plays a super important part in everything, since in Apache HBase, if you want to access some rows, you need the full row keys, or at least the prefix of the start and stop row keys for fast fetching the rows you need.
-If you don't know the row key design, you'll need to do full table scan which is not efficient at all![^4]
+Apache HBase saves the data in a key-value pair and saves them based on the key (in HBase term, _row key_) lexicographically.
+This means the row key design plays a super important part in everything, since in Apache HBase if you want to access some rows, you need the full row keys, or at least the prefix of the start and stop row keys for fast fetching the rows you need.
+If you don't know the row key design, you'll need to do a full table scan which is not efficient at all![^4]

-Which then brings us to a problem, what if we only need rows where we only know the design of the middle of the row keys.
-For example, how do we filter for for rows with timestamp of May 20th, 2020 and June 10th, 2020 if the row key design is `USERID_TIMESTAMP_HASH` and process them in Apache Spark?
-The one possible solution is **FuzzyRowFilter**! **FuzzyRowFilter** is a built-in filter in Apache HBase which will perform _fast-forwarding_ on the table scan based on the fuzzy row key mask provided by the user.[^4]
+This then brings us to a problem, what if we only need rows where we only know the design of the middle of the row keys.
+For example, how do we filter for rows with the timestamp of May 20th, 2020 and June 10th, 2020 if the row key design is `USERID_TIMESTAMP_HASH` and process them in Apache Spark?
+The one possible solution is **FuzzyRowFilter**! **FuzzyRowFilter** is a built-in filter in Apache HBase that will perform _fast-forwarding_ on the table scan based on the fuzzy row key mask provided by the user.[^4]

 FuzzyRowFilter takes one parameter: a list of pairs of the **fuzzy row key patterns** and the corresponding mask info.
 The type of the pairs is `org.apache.hadoop.hbase.util.Pair` while the patterns and the mask info are in the type of `Array[Byte]`.

 ## Implementation

 Let's try how to implement this in Apache Spark with Scala.
-First we will create a **case class** containing the fuzzy row key pattern and the corresponding mask info.
+First, we will create a **case class** containing the fuzzy row key pattern and the corresponding mask info.

 ```scala
 case class FuzzyData(rowKeyPattern: String, maskInfo: String)
 ```

 Suppose the row key design is `USERID_TIMESTAMP_HASH` with 4 characters of `USERID`, `TIMESTAMP` with the format of `YYYYMMDD`, and `HASH` containing the hash of the data.
-We can create the fuzzy row key pattern for rows with timestamp of May 20th, 2020 as follows:
+We can create the fuzzy row key pattern for rows with the timestamp of May 20th, 2020 as follows:

 ```scala
 val fuzzyData1: FuzzyData = FuzzyData(